75 Mind-Blowing Facts You’ll Think Are Made Up (But Aren’t)

 Over 31 million people in the United States suffer from chronic kidney disease and it's the ninth leading cause of death, making kidney transplants relatively common.
 But did you know that most of the time the surgeon doesn't remove the diseased kidney?
 The doctor normally leaves the old kidney in place and puts the donor kidney in the lower belly on the front side of the body.

-Discover the 11 body parts you never knew you had.
+Learn about the body parts you never knew you had.

 A witness to Abraham Lincoln's assassination was interviewed on TV